kostastepetes/kostastepetes/README.md

 - :mortar_board: I’m currently studying Computer Engineering at University of Patras
 - :pencil2: I’m trying to master Frontend Development and Web Design
-- 🔭 I’m currently working on an e-commerce project
+- 🔭 I’m currently working on an e-Commerce project
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - 📫 How to reach me: https://www.linkedin.com/in/kostas-tepetes/